mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 # Getting started with Vaadin-on-Kotlin

-This guide covers getting up and running with Vaadin On Kotlin (VOK).
+This guide covers getting up and running with Vaadin On Kotlin (VoK).

 > **Note:** This tutorial is heavily inspired by the excellent [Ruby on Rails tutorial](http://guides.rubyonrails.org/getting_started.html).

 After reading this guide, you will know:

-* How to create a new VOK application, and connect your application to a database.
+* How to create a new VoK application, and connect your application to a database.
-* The general layout of a VOK application.
+* The general layout of a VoK application.
-* How to quickly write the starting pieces of a VOK application.
+* How to quickly write the starting pieces of a VoK application.

 > **Note:** To skip the introduction and dive straight into the code, just skip to [Chapter 3.2](#3_2)

 ## 1 Guide Assumptions

-This guide is designed for beginners who want to get started with a VOK application from scratch.
+This guide is designed for beginners who want to get started with a VoK application from scratch.
 It does not assume that you have any prior experience with Vaadin.
 However, to get the most out of it, you need to have some prerequisites installed:

 * Java 8 JDK or newer.

-VOK is an opinionated web application framework which employs Vaadin framework running on the Kotlin programming language.
-If you have no prior experience with Kotlin, you will find a very steep learning curve diving straight into VOK.
+VoK is an opinionated web application framework which employs Vaadin framework running on the Kotlin programming language.
+If you have no prior experience with Kotlin, you will find a very steep learning curve diving straight into VoK.
 There are several curated lists of online resources for learning Kotlin:

 * [Official Kotlin Programming Language website](https://kotlinlang.org/)
 * [Kotlin Koans](https://kotlinlang.org/docs/tutorials/koans.html)